-It has now been announced that starting from 1st October 2021, fully vaccinated tourists can travel directly to Khao Lak after arriving in Thailand.
-Upon arrival in Khao Lak, arrivals are required to stay within the Khao Lak area for a minimum of 7 days before moving to other destinations in Thailand.
+It was previously announced that starting from 1st October 2021, fully vaccinated tourists can travel directly to Khao Lak after arriving in Thailand.
+Upon arrival in Khao Lak, arrivals are required to stay within Phang Nga or the Khao Lak area for a minimum of 7 days before moving to other destinations in Thailand.

 Khao Lak and the COVID Crisis

 Thankfully since the COVID-19 pandemic took hold in 2020, there has been no officially confirmed cases of the virus in Khao Lak, or the surrounding area.
 Khao Lak remains to this day unaffected and one of the safest places not just in Thailand, but in the world.

 Economically and socially however, Khao Lak has taken a battering.